-Systems and architectures should be designed and built to evolve independently from other systems.
+Systems and architectures should be designed and built to enable easy, incremental change.

-- Systems and processes will need to be exposed through clearly defined, open APIs so that the underlying implementation can change and evolve without impacting the wider system.
-(Note: this does not mean that a component or system's internal APIs necessarily need to be approached in the same way.)
+- Systems and processes will need to be exposed through clearly defined interface contracts so that the underlying implementation can change and evolve without impacting the wider system.
+(Note: this does not mean that a component or system's internal interfaces necessarily need to be approached in the same way.)

 - Components must be accessible through open, non-proprietary standards (with a preference for HTTP & in particular REST).
 Embracing the best practices of the web maximises the opportunity for evolution while minimising the risk of technical redundancy.

 - Standards that are derived from working software and not just working groups are preferred.
 Battle-tested standards used by several organisations tend to be more adaptable than over-engineered hot air.
 Most successful standards tend to be the ones that are adopted by Open Source communities.

 - Adopt patterns such as Tolerant Reader and the Principle of Robustness to enable systems to release changes independently without necessitating parallel change versioning and migration.